privatenumber/esbuild-loader/README.md

 Using any JS bundler introduces a bottleneck that makes reaching those speeds impossible.
 However, esbuild-loader can still speed up your build by removing the bottlenecks created by [`babel-loader`](https://twitter.com/wSokra/status/1316274855042584577?s=20), `ts-loader`, Terser, etc.

-### Will there be type-checking support?
-According to the [esbuild FAQ](https://esbuild.github.io/faq/#:~:text=typescript%20type%20checking%20(just%20run%20tsc%20separately)), it will not be supported.

-Consider these type-checking alternatives:
-- Using an IDEs like [VSCode](https://code.visualstudio.com/docs/languages/typescript) or [WebStorm](https://www.jetbrains.com/help/webstorm/typescript-support.html) that has live type-checking built in
-- Running `tsc --noEmit` to type check
-- Integrating type-checking to your Webpack build as a separate process using [`fork-ts-checker-webpack-plugin`](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin)

 ## 💞 Related